Kalamazoo College: Student life and traditions

 Student organizations are one of the main sources of entertainment for the student body.
 They routinely bring in speakers as well as stage performances, dances, and movie showings.

-During the fall quarter, there are two main events: K Fest and the Homecoming dance.
+During the fall quarter, there are three main events: K Fest, the Homecoming dance, and Cafsgiving.
 At K Fest, student organizations provide activities for the students, such as pumpkin carving and bobbing for apples.
+Cafsgiving is a highly anticipated one-day celebration of Thanksgiving in the last week of the academic term, where the cafeteria hosts the entire student body for a large feast.

 During the winter quarter, the college holds the annual Monte Carlo night, on which the student body raises money by gambling in a makeshift casino where the professors are the dealers.
 They play for scrip redeemable for prizes.

 Pride Ball (formerly Crystal Ball)

 Kaleidoscope (formerly known as the Gay, Lesbian, Bisexual, Transgender, and Ally Student Organization, GLBTSO) hosted the Crystal Ball each spring.
 Crystal Ball was a college-sponsored dance in which attendees would dress in drag or unusual costumes.
 A long-standing tradition at Kalamazoo, this event was created to educate the campus about GLBT issues and celebrate the persons who make up the GLBT community.
 In Spring of 2016 the Crystal Ball was renamed Pride Ball.
 The tradition continues in most other aspects; it is still hosted by the same club and attendees are still encouraged to don attire that thoughtfully represents or challenges their gender identity.
 This popular event features live music, dancing, and contests.